The Utah County Planning Division serves the areas in Utah County outside all city boundaries.

-Funding and construction of adequate transportation facilities has not kept pace with the population growth in Utah County.
+Funding and construction of adequate transportation facilities has traditionally struggled to keep pace with the population growth in Utah County.
 The State Department of Transportation, Mountainland Association of Governments and the Utah County Engineer can only accomplish annual maintenance and new road construction as funding allows.
-Utah State Code does not currently allow traffic corridors, as identified in a jurisdiction’s general plan, to be held as open land for future transportation development without purchase of the proposed corridor.
+Utah State Code does not currently allow transportation corridors, as identified in a jurisdiction’s general plan, to be held as open land for future transportation development without purchase of the proposed corridor.

-Major streets - The map in this chapter shows streets designated as Arterials, Collectors, U.S. Highways, State Routes, Interstate Highway, Proposed State Road Transfers and Proposed Mobility Routes.
+Major streets - The Transportation Element map of the Utah County General Plan shows streets and proposed transportation corridors designated as Arterials, Collectors, U.S. Highways, State Routes, and Interstate Highway.
 All other local county roads are identified on the Official County Road Map for Utah County.
 Many existing county roads designated as an arterial road or as a collector road do not have as wide a right-of-way or paved surface as is needed to function under these designations.
-Additional right-of-way should be obtained to acquire the land needed to widen and upgrade the paved surface, shoulders and clear areas of these major roads.
+Additional right-of-way should be obtained for the land needed to widen and upgrade the paved surface, shoulders and clear areas of these major roads.

 Unincorporated Utah County Major Street Standards and Identification